bradfitz/embiggen-disk/README.md

 other Linux architectures.

 # Disclaimer

-This is not an officially supported Google product.

 Audit the code and/or snapshot your disk before use if you're worried about losing data.